Stellarist/photo_watermark2/README.md

-# Photo Watermark Tool - Windows Edition
+# Photo Watermark Tool

-A full-featured Windows desktop application for adding text or image watermarks to photos.
+A full-featured desktop application for adding text or image watermarks to photos.
 Supports batch processing, real-time preview, and template management.

 ## Features